Postponed Wedding? Domino's® Has a Rain Check Registry for That

 Friends and family can show their support by sending some pizza love

-ANN ARBOR, Mich., June 24, 2020 /PRNewswire/ -- Domino's Pizza, Inc. (NYSE: DPZ) knows that wedding planning is exhausting.
+ANN ARBOR, Michigan, June 25, 2020 /PRNewswire-HISPANIC PR WIRE/ -- Domino's Pizza, Inc. (NYSE: DPZ) knows that wedding planning is exhausting.
 Replanning a wedding due to a pandemic is twice as exhausting.
 Now friends and family can send couples pizza to show their support with Domino's new Rain Check Registry, on dominosweddingregistry.com.

 Domino's Rain Check Registry is filled with everything the pizza-loving couple will need to get through long days of creating change-the-date cards, negotiating with florists and rescheduling honeymoon plans.
 Gift card packages include "Virtual Bachelorette Party" and "Vendor Call-A-Thon" among other postponed wedding registry options.